MuhammadA-C/odin-revisited-rock-paper-scissors/README.md

 ---

-**Overview:** This project is supposed to allow a player play against the computer in a game of rock, paper, and scissors.
+**Overview:** This project is supposed to allow a player to play against the computer in a game of rock, paper, and scissors.

 GUI:
-For this verison of the project, we had to create a GUI using HTML and CSS.
+For this version of the project, we had to create a GUI using HTML and CSS.

 Playing The Game:
 In this version, the user no longer has to enter into a prompt box to play the game.